MaximilianFreitag/Zufallswort/README.md

 <!-- Current bugs -->
 ## Current bugs

 When you import the library you will see three words as an output.
+Just ignore them.

 <br />